Solutions Search Results

 This session presented findings from a scoping study addressing energy factors in commercial mortgages.

-Learn about ways and available tools to find funding for energy efficiency projects and how to avoid common pitfalls.
+This webinar detailed ways and available tools to find funding for energy efficiency projects and how to avoid common pitfalls.

-Learn how to seek out technical experts and financing options for saving energy and water while protecting your interests.
+This webinar highlighted how to seek out technical experts and financing options for saving energy and water while protecting your interests.

 Internal funding refers to the use of an organization’s existing financial resources to pay for energy efficiency projects, rather than seeking external financing.